-Following is a statement of trees and shrubs planted in grounds: Purchased and planted in the avenue and Eastern portion of the Golden Gate Park in the Spring of 1872, six thousand six hundred and thirty; raised in the nursery and planted on the same grounds since that date, forty-one thousand nine hundred and forty-nine; raised and planted on western or sand district of Golden Gate Park during the seasons of 1873-75, seventeen thousand eight hundred and four; ditto on Buena Vista Park during same period, six thousand three hundred and thirty-seven.
-Total trees and shrubs planted out, seventy-two thousand seven hundred and twenty; to be planted during season of 1875-76, twenty thousand; total planted out with present appropriation, ninety-two thousand seven hundred and twenty.
-In addition to the above there are probably thirteen thousand to fifteen thousand young plants, for planting in subsequent seasons, in the nursery.
+Following is a statement of trees and shrubs planted in grounds: Purchased and planted in the avenue and eastern portion of the Golden Gate Park in the Spring of 1872, six thousand six hundred and thirty; raised in the nursery and planted on the same grounds since that date, forty-one thousand nine hundred and forty-nine; raised and planted on western or sand district of Golden Gate Park during the seasons of 1873-75, seventeen thousand eight hundred and four; ditto on Buena Vista Park during same period, six thousand three hundred and thirtyseven.
+Total trees and shrubs planted out, seventy-two thousand seven hundred and twenty; planted during seasons of 1875-77, sixty-one thousand five hundred and thirty-six; total planted out with present appropriation, one hundred and thirty-four thousand one hundred and fifty-six.
+In addition to the above there are about ten thousand young plants, for planting in subsequent seasons, in the nursery, and twenty-two thousand Pines for season of 1878-9.